Tiny is Huge!

 In this example, the house is using 200kWh a month.
 From here, you have a few simple options.
 You can enter that 200kWh in a grid-tied calculator to see how much solar you need in your area.

-In the picture to the left, we selected Cleveland, Ohio as the location.
 To make 100% of our energy, we would need about 2000W, or 2kW, of solar panels.
-If we used 300W panels, seven solar panels would provide all of the power we need.
+If we used 430W panels, five solar panels would provide all of the power we need.
 A grid-tied inverter would convert the DC power from the panels to AC power for your tiny house.
 You’d make solar electricity during the day, use what you need, and sell the rest back to the grid for your neighbors to use.
 Then at night, you simply buy the power back, same as usual.
 Your utility meter would spin backwards and forwards, depending on if you were selling or buying power.
-This is known as NetMetering.
+This is known as “net metering”.
 At the end of the month, you may have a credit to use in a less sunny month.

 A very nice advantage of grid-tied solar is that you don’t have to make all of your power with solar.
 If you don’t have the space or budget for seven solar panels, no problem, just install as many as you can.
 You’ll make less electricity with solar and have to buy more from the grid.
 But that’s no big deal, you still will have all the energy you need.